cyrilbois/developer-playbook/identityaas-cognito.md

 Tasks to build a MVP that shows you the different Aspects of building an Identity Plattform:

+* Register with IAMaaS
 * Build Sample App that authenticated via SSO with your IaaS

 * Configure the provider so it integrates with your domain - so that it looks like your own webpage

+* Create Backend API and protect it with IAM

+* Integrate API Gateway with IAM
+* Expose API on API Gateway
+* Build Developer Portal and Integrate it with IAM for Signup, Management of Clients and Signup of APIs